Jogga/jogga-website/README.md

 The website's content is tracked in a seperate repository, integrated as a git submodule.
 To update the submodule run: `git submodule update --remote --rebase`.
 After that you will have to commit the changes that occurred in the submodule.
 For convenience use the update content package script.

 ### Package Scripts
 For a complete list of the package scripts, have a look at the scripts in package.json.
-The two most important scripts are listed below.
+The most important scripts are listed below.

 #### Build
 ```